mackong/topn/README.md

 sys	0m0.960s
 ```
 ## concurrent
 Use multi-threads to do hash calculation, and sync with disk IO using a queue.
-But python has a pool multi-threads support, maybe fail.
+But python has a poor multi-threads support, maybe fail.

 ## approximate algorithm
 For some situation, approximate topn for large datasets is accetable.
 There are some algorithms like